-The Education Trust—West (ETW) seeks a 3rd cohort of Russlynn Ali Summer Fellows for 2020.
-The goal of the Fellowship is to support people of color entering policy and advocacy leadership by laying the foundation for current and future policymakers, researchers, advocates, and promising African American, Latinx, Asian American, Pacific Islander and Indigenous people to become lifelong leaders within California’s P-16 education ecosystem.
+The goal of the Russlynn Ali Summer Fellowship is to support people of color entering policy and advocacy leadership by laying the foundation for current and future policymakers, researchers, advocates, and promising African American, Latinx, Asian American, Pacific Islander and Indigenous people to become lifelong leaders within California’s P-16 education ecosystem.
 From June through August, Fellows will gain exposure to the issues, policies, and politics of the current California landscape through a cohort experience and will work on a project with an ETW team to advance educational equity and racial justice issues.
 All Fellows must have a passion for improving the educational experiences and outcomes for students of color and low-income students, and the belief that these students could be much more successful if institutions better served them.

 Applications are now closed for the 2020 Russlynn Ali Summer Fellowship program.

 “I learned to connect the inequities faced by marginalized people to actionable goals that make meaningful change through policy reform and advocacy.
 I think being an effective leader within California’s system requires an understanding of the entire system.
 ETW is aware of the history of the education system and the key actors.
 In identifying the important factors ETW creates a strategy for advocating for change.
 I learned that as a leader it is important for me to act with intention and strategy down to refining what personal core values motivate my desire to continue to lead within the P-16 education system.”

 The Education Trust-West is committed to creating a diverse, equitable, and inclusive work environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, age, or veteran status.